stuartbreckenridge/UISearchControllerWithSwift/README.md

 The important protocol included the extensions file is `extension ViewController: UISearchResultsUpdating`.

 When this delegate method is called:
-- `searchArray`is cleared.
+- `searchArray` is cleared
-- a search of `countryArray` is performed based on `searchController.searchBar.text`.
+- a search of `countryArray` is performed based on `searchController.searchBar.text`
 - any matches are added to `searchArray`
-- `self.countryTable` is reloaded.
+- `self.countryTable` is reloaded

 In `cellForRowAtIndexPath`, the `countryTable` is populated based on whether or not the `searchController` is active.